Saddam Hussein: Trial

-On 5 November 2006, Saddam was found guilty of crimes against humanity and sentenced to death by hanging.
-Saddam's half-brother, Barzan Ibrahim, and Awad Hamed al-Bandar, head of Iraq's Revolutionary Court in 1982, were convicted of similar charges.
+On 5 November 2006, Saddam was found guilty of crimes against humanity — the killing of 148 Shi'a residents in the town of Dujail in 1982, and was sentenced to death by hanging.
+His half-brother, Barzan Ibrahim, and Awad Hamed al-Bandar, head of Iraq's Revolutionary Court in 1982, were convicted of similar charges and were themselves sentenced to death.
 The verdict and sentencing were both appealed, but subsequently affirmed by Iraq's Supreme Court of Appeals.